 “Good morning, this is Tuesday, March 30th.
 Thank you for calling the accounting office at ABC Community Church.
 This is Kathy and I am sorry I missed your call.
 I will be in meetings until 3:00 today and will be responding to voicemail after that.
 If this is a matter that needs immediate attention please contact Stacy at extension 4354.
 Thank you for calling.”

 Other things to think about:

-For churches, having easy and responsive systems that respond to the needs of visitors, congregants and volunteers sets the stage for a positive experience that reinforces commitment to the mission of the church.
+For churches, having easy and responsive phone systems that respond to the needs of visitors, members, and volunteers set the stage for a positive experience that reinforces the commitment to the church mission.